ReflexCreations/Nexus/README.md

 RE:Flex Nexus aims to provide a comprehensive collection of PC software utilities for dance pads.
-The interface specification is flexible, allowing any dance pad to be quickly integrated and begin using the features.
+The interface specification is flexible, allowing any dance pad to be quickly integrated and begin using available software features.

 ## Installation

 - The latest executable can be found on the [Releases] page
 - Download the application for your respective operating system
-- Download the ``nexus_resources.zip`` package and extract to the location you would like to store program data
+- Download the `nexus_resources.zip` package and extract to the location you would like to store program data
-- Open the `nexus` application
+- Open the `reflex-nexus` application
 - You will be prompted to set up your program data folder, enter the directory of the folder that you just extracted